ehw-fit/ariths-gen/README.md

 See [Ripple Carry Adder](ariths_gen/multi_bit_circuits/adders/ripple_carry_adder.py) file for a basic example.

 ### Complex circuits
-It is possible to combine some basic circuit to generate more complex circuits (such as MAC).
+It is possible to combine some basic circuits to generate more complex circuits (such as MAC).
 The design can be parametrised (i.e., you can pass `UnsignedArraymultiplier` as an input parameter).

 ```py
 from ariths_gen.core.arithmetic_circuits.arithmetic_circuit import ArithmeticCircuit